MONUSCO: 2009

 On 17 February, Egypt announced that it would send around 1,325 soldiers from the Egyptian Army to support the UN mission in Congo.
-Egypt also announced that it will send a police force to help in protecting the UN mission in Congo.
-The Egyptian armed force will work to give support and technical advice to the Congo Army beside operating armed mission in the conflict zones and medical assistant and support.
-According to the Foreign affairs in Cairo, Egypt will send a Mechanized Unit, Special Forces, Field Engineers, and Paratroops.
+Egypt also announced that it would send a police force to help in protecting the UN mission in Congo.
+The Egyptian armed force would work to give support and technical advice to the Congo Army, operate armed missions in conflict zones, and provide medical assistant and support.
+According to the Foreign Affairs in Cairo, Egypt would send a Mechanized Unit, Special Forces, Field Engineers, and Paratroops.
 Egypt already has a small unit in Congo consisting of 13 policemen and 23 observers.

 In March 2009, the Indian Army questioned more than 100 Indian troops deployed in DRC regarding the abuse allegations against them.
 After a thorough investigation, which included examination of statements by alleged victims, the Indian Army found "serious irregularities" in charges raised by the United Nations Office of Internal Oversight Services.
 Consequently, all of the accused personnel were let off due to lack of evidence.

 In October 2009, India announced a US$263 million aid package to Congo to help the country's information technology, hydroelectricity and railway sectors.
 India also renewed its military commitments to MONUC while Congo expressed its support for India's UNSC permanent seat candidature.
 These developments helped thaw relations between the two countries.

 In December, MONUC rushed peacekeeping troops to Dongo in the Kungu territory of Sud-Ubangi District where a new conflict rapidly escalated in an effort to protect the local population.
 A MONUC helicopter that was restocking the 20 troops stationed there fell under gunfire from armed men.
 The helicopter crew, all of Russian nationality, facilitated the evacuation of 25 people, including 5 injured people (including the helicopter pilot), who were brought to Brazzaville for emergency medical treatment.

 Sources in Kinshasa reported that in mid-November DRC President Joseph Kabila secretly airlifted a battalion of Rwandan Defense Forces (RDF) across Congo to put down the rebellion in Dongo and the operation was supported by the United Nations Observes Mission in Congo (MONUC) and the United States Africa Command.
 Along with RDF regulars, MONUC troops have been fighting alongside Tutsi Rwandan soldiers infiltrated by Rwanda, with the Kabila government's support, into the national army, the Armed Forces of the DRC (FARDC).

 At the weekly MONUC press conference of 16 December 2009, it was announced by MONUC spokesperson Madnodje Mounoubai that the first MONUC peacekeeping troops were deployed in Dongo, where a temporary operational basis is functional, as well as in nearby Bozene.
 The 500 MONUC troops will come from the Ghanaian, Tunisian and Egyptian contingents as well as troops from the Guatemalan Special Forces.
 Military equipment such as armored personnel carriers, transport and combat helicopters will also be at their disposal to support their mission.